kj-develops/XmasBreak_public/README.md

 You can not run this program because parts of the code has been removed due to privacy reasons.

-# Object Oriented Programming
+# Lessons learned
 Programming language used: Python
-Incapsulation, classes, inheritence, plymorphy.
+Object Oriented Programming: Incapsulation, classes, inheritence, plymorphy.
 Design, implement, debug and measure performance in basic OOP.
 Programming of basic graphic-based games (pygame).